NigelFinegan5p/project4/README.md

 -   **`name`**: A `CharField` with a maximum length of 20 characters.
 The `choices` attribute ensures that the value can only be one of the six predefined options (Giftbox 1 to Giftbox 6).
 The `unique=True` constraint ensures that no two `GiftBox` records can have the same name.

 -   **`description`**: A `TextField` that stores a longer description of the gift box.
-This is typically used to provide more information about the box's contents or its intended use.
+This is used to provide more information about the box's contents.

 -   **`price`**: A `DecimalField` that stores the price of the gift box, with a maximum of 6 digits, of which 2 digits can be after the decimal point (e.g., 19.99).